-In This Weeks Wednesday video upload on YouTube I discuss: What Should I Do If I Don’t Get Along With My Partner’s Best Friend?
+What Should I Do If I Don’t Get Along With My Partner’s Best Friend?
+Navigating Relationship Dynamics with My Partner’s Best Friend

 “My partner’s best friend is a bad influence!”

-If you are tired of feeling like the third wheel in your own relationship or having to put up with bad behavior every time your partner hangs out with their BFF, then something needs to be fixed before your relationship takes a turn for the worse.
+If you are tired of feeling like the third wheel in your own relationship, change is needed.
+You shouldn’t have to put up with bad behaviour every time your partner hangs out with their BFF.
+Something needs to be altered before your relationship takes a turn for the worse.

-We don’t always grow together within our friendships but we hang on because of the long history and memories created over the years.
+We don’t always grow together within our friendships, but we hang on because of the long history.

-There is always a happy medium that can be implemented to keep your partner and your best friend on civil terms with each other.
+A happy medium can always be found.
+It can be implemented to keep your partner and your best friend on civil terms with each other.
 Be realistic about why things are a problem between them and hear what they are telling you.

 Do they have a point?
 Be honest.

-When you take on a committed partnership things do not remain the same as when you were single.
-It’s just a given that the priorities shift, especially when there are children involved.
-It is important to put your partner and family life ahead of partying and hanging out continuously with your single friends.
+When you take on a committed partnership, things do not remain the same as when you were single.
+It’s a given that the priorities shift, especially when there are children involved.
+You should prioritize your partner and family life.
+This should come before partying and hanging out continuously with your single friends.

-Watch for signs that may be causing friction between your best friend and your partner:
+Watch for signs that are causing friction between your best friend and your partner:

 - Are they jealous of each other?